Detailed Jarzynski Equality applied on a Logically Irreversible Procedure

 Simple numerical simulations were made by integrating this equation with Euler method, for a set of procedures as close as possible to the experimental ones.
 Some results are showed in the following table:

-The agreement between $M_{10}$ (resp. $M_{00}$) and $\tilde{P}_{01}$ (resp. $\tilde{P}_{00}$) is quantitative, and we also retrieve the fact that $M_{10}+M_{00}$ is always close to $1$ for any set of parameters with reasonnable success rate, as in the experiments.
+The agreement between $M_{10}$ (resp. $M_{00}$) and $\tilde{P}_{01}$ (resp. $\tilde{P}_{00}$) is quantitative (the values are estimated at $\pm 0.01$), and we also retrieve the fact that $M_{10}+M_{00}$ is always close to $1$ for any set of parameters with reasonnable success rate, as in the experiments.

-It was also verified that for proportions of success \mbox{$<100\%$}, if one takes all the trajectories, and not only the ones where the bead ends in the state 0, the classical Jarzynski equality is verified: $\left\langle e^{- \beta W_{st}} \right\rangle = 1$ {(for these specific simulations, $T_{lowering}$ and $T_{rising}$ were taken equal to $0.1s$ to avoid problems when the bead jumps during this phase of the procedure)}.
+It was also verified that for proportions of success \mbox{$<100\%$}, if one takes all the trajectories, and not only the ones where the bead ends in the state 0, the classical Jarzynski equality is verified: $\left\langle e^{- \beta W_{\text{st}}} \right\rangle = 1$ (for these specific simulations, $T_{\text{lowering}}$ and $T_{\text{rising}}$ were taken equal to $\SI{0.1}{\second}$ to avoid problems when the bead jumps during this phase of the procedure).
 This result means that the small fraction of trajectories (sometimes $<1\%$) where the bead ends the erasure procedure where it shouldn't is enough to retrieve the fact that $\Delta F = 0$.

 As a conclusion, it has been experimentally shown that for a memory erasure procedure of a one bit system, which is a logically irreversible operation, a detailed Jarzynski equality allows us to retrieve the Landauer's bound for the work done on the system independently on the speed in which the memory erasure procedure is performed.
 Furthermore we show that the division of the procedure into two sub-procedures is useful in order to link the work done on the system to the probability that the memory returns to its initial state under the time-reversed procedure.
 These results are important because they clarify the use of the Jarzinsky equality in irreversible operations.